Customer Experience Strategy

 • KPI’s

-The objectives and actions within this strategy will be reviewed and updated on a monthly basis and reported to the Leadership Team monthly, and Customer and Communities Committee quarterly.
+The actions within this strategy will be reviewed, updated, and reported to the Leadership Team and Customer and Communities Committee quarterly.

 The key risk to this strategy, as with all CX activity, is that it is seen as the responsibility of a few colleagues in the business rather than as a key part of everyone’s role.
-This is something we aim to address by increasing customer consultation across the business as well as colleague consultation, and training, around being customer first.
+This risk is mitigated by way of our customer voice framework and ongoing complaints learning activities.